Written by Fermín de Reygadas

 The comedy’s characters owe their formation to commedia dell’arte, the Italian improvisational form whose highly physical performances by characters such as Arlecchino (Harlequin), Colombina, Pantalone, and il Dottore, have influenced Western theatre since the Renaissance.
 However, this play departs from commedia with the presence of its strong-willed women who are intellectual equals to the men at all levels of society.

-Spirited north to Alta California, the play was performed once at the Villa de Branciforte by “los voluntarios de Cataluña,” sometime before 1821, and eventually archived by Herbert Bancroft at the University of California, Berkeley.
+Spirited north to Alta California, the play was performed at the Villa de Branciforte by “los voluntarios de Cataluña,” sometime between 1796 and 1821, and eventually archived by Herbert Bancroft at the University of California, Berkeley.
 In A History of Hispanic Theatre in the United States: Origins to 1940, historian Nicolás Kanellos cites the play as the “first drama staged in California.”

 TRICKS TO INHERIT is its first English-language translation.